Gray-gl/Leetcode/README.md

 # Leetcode
-all the code of the leetcode that I did
+This repository save all the code of the leetcode that I did.